 - Independent Directors of the Company are entitled for sitting fees and commission as per the statutory provisions and within the limits approved by the Shareholders.
-As a policy, the Non-Executive Non-Independent Directors are neither paid sitting fee nor paid any commission. - There were 3,096 permanent employees on the rolls of Company as on March 31, 2024. - There is decrease of 0.9% (including merit and mid-year progressions / adjustments) in the median remuneration of employees, because of 500+ employees joined in FY24 with median salary of ₹ 9.5 lacs Vs company median salary of ₹12.57 Lacs in FY 2022-23. - Average percentage decrease in salaries (including merit and mid-year progressions / adjustments) of employees other than KMPs was 0.8%.
-The average increase in the remuneration of KMPs was 8.01%. - The remuneration paid is as per the Remuneration Policy of the Company.
+As a policy, the Non-Executive Non-Independent Directors are neither paid sitting fee nor paid any commission. - There were 3,140 permanent employees on the rolls of Company as on March 31, 2025. - There is increase of 8.5% (including merit and mid-year progressions / adjustments) in the median remuneration of employees. - Average percentage increase in salaries (including merit and mid-year progressions / adjustments) of employees other than KMPs was 8.8%.
+The average increase in the remuneration of KMPs was 10.8%. - The remuneration paid is as per the Remuneration Policy of the Company.

-Independent Director and Chairman (Non-Executive) - Board DIN: 00176393 Pune, May 15, 2024
+Independent Director and Chairman (Non-Executive) - Board DIN: 00176393 Pune, May 13, 2025